 Orals VS Injectable Steroids: Pros and Cons

-Many beginners are put off by injectable steroids; due to a fear of needles, injecting incorrectly or it just being a pain in the butt (excuse the pun).
+We find many beginners are put off by injectable steroids due to a fear of needles, injecting incorrectly, or just being a pain in the bum (excuse the pun).

 Are injectable steroids really safer for users?